trifoil/HOMESERV/README.md

 ## Objectives

-Homeserver install for a small amount of users
+Homeserver with VPN install for a small amount of users, small NAS server.

 * OpenMediaVault
 * Wireguard